fliptoo/nodetoo/README.md

 ```
 But how you write the authenticator, it is really up to you.

-## Viewing Examples
+## Examples

-Clone the Express repo, then install the dev dependencies to install all the example / test suite deps:
+Clone the nodetoo repo, then install the dev dependencies:

     $ git clone git://github.com/fliptoo/nodetoo.git --depth 1
     $ cd nodetoo
     $ npm install

-then run whichever tests you want:
+and run whichever examples you want:

     $ node examples/basic